Police stand by for now as Kremlin critic defies house arrest

 THORN IN PUTIN‘S SIDE

-Navalny, 38, remains one of the biggest thorns in Putin’s side even though he appears to have little chance of mounting a serious electoral challenge to the Kremlin leader, whose popularity is high following the annexation of Crimea from Ukraine last March.
+Navalny, 38, remains one of the biggest thorns in Putin’s side even though he appears to have little chance of mounting a serious electoral challenge to the Kremlin leader, whose popularity is high following the annexation of Crimea.

-Navalny won a better-than-expected 27.3 percent of votes in the 2013 Moscow mayoral election.
+Navalny won a better-than-expected 27.3 percent of votes in 2013 Moscow mayor elections.
 Though he lost out to the Kremlin-backed Sergei Sobyanin, allies hailed his showing as a victory in a political system where elections are tightly controlled.

 He told Ekho Moskvy, a liberal station often critical of Putin, that if his Progress Party were registered by the authorities it would be capable of depriving the pro-Putin United Russia party of its parliamentary majority.